ael/piclock_advanced/README.md

 The TÜR (door) indicator would light up in blue, but I was too lazy and it was cold outside ;) And the colour is configurable anyway.
 Of course all the indicators can light up simultaneuosly.

+## How to use?
+### Prerequisites

+ - PyGame
+    Because PyGame is used to render the output.
+ - xServer
+    Because a graphical interface is needed to present the output of PyGame.

+So just use the normal PiOS-Image.
+Everything will rund out of the box.
+If you use the minimal image, you have to install a lot of additional things to get the clock running.

+### How to install?

+- Just clone the repo
+- Start the piclock-advanced.py with sudo.
+Otherwise you won't have access to the GPIO-Pins. sudo python piclock-advanced.py
+- You do not necessarily need the other files besides the python file.
+You can delete them.